io-accelerate/tdl-client-java/README.md

 });
 ```

-The method will stop processing requests if the implementation return null or an exception is thrown.
+The method will stop processing requests if the implementation returns null or throws an exception.